luciotato/LiteScript/devel/source/v0.8/Validate.lite.md

         return result

-#### Helper method convertType(internalName, result: Names.ConvertResult, options: Names.NameDeclOptions)
+#### Helper method convertType(internalName, result: Names.ConvertResult, options: Names.DeclarationOptions)
 convert type from string to NameDeclarations in the scope. returns 'true' if converted, 'false' if it has to be tried later